arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 ### `indexHint`

-The `indexHint` option will be used as a hint for the document lookup performed as part of the `UPSERT` operation, and can help in cases such as `UPSERT` not picking the best index automatically.
+The `indexHint` option is used as a hint for the document lookup performed as part of the `UPSERT` operation, and can help in cases such as `UPSERT` not picking the best index automatically.